 Retail brands often hire freelance copywriters to help with seasonal campaigns or special promotions.
 A retail brand might also use a copywriter to create product descriptions for its website or catalogs.

-B2B copywriting is surely a vital part of any business, big or small.
+B2B SaaS copywriting is surely a vital part of any business, big or small.
 No matter what industry you’re in, there’s a good chance that a B2B copywriter can help you achieve your business goals.

-Why is Copywriting Important?
+Why Is Copywriting Important?

 As a marketing professional, you probably have many tasks on your plate.
 From social media to website design, there are so many things that you need to do to create a successful marketing campaign.
 However, what most marketers neglect is the importance of copywriting.